SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 ### 1. Describe a famous person you are interested in($*$)

+For this topic I want to talk about a famous movie star Donald Chow.

+Donald was born in Hong Kong.
+When he was a child, he studied at the local high school.
+At the age of 17, he dropped out of school to support his family.
+In the later period, he did many jobs, such as shoeshiner, office assistant, hotel waiter, camera salesman and taxi driver.

+Chow's life started to change after college when he responded to a newspaper advertisement, and his actor-trainee application was accepted by TVB, the local television station.
+He signed a three-year contract with the studio and made his acting debut.
+Chow became a heartthrob and familiar face in soap operas that were exported internationally.
+In 1986 he teamed up with film director John Woo in the gangster action-melodrama A Better Tomorrow, which swept the box offices in Asia and established Chow and Woo as megastars.
+This film won him his first Best Actor award at the Hong Kong Film Awards.

+I am interested in him for two reasons.
+Firstly, I want to learn more about his childhood experiences and his opinions and thoughts about films since he has made many successful ones.
+Plus, he is a benevolent person.
+He said that he would donate 99% of his wealth to charity via setting up a foundation to help those in need.
+So he has set a model role for everyone.

 ### 2. Describe someone you know who has recently moved to a new place($*$)

 ### 3. Describe someone you know who often helps others($*$)